GLARE: A Dataset for Traffic Sign Detection in Sun Glare: Benchmarks

-The YOLOv5 models were trained on Ultralytics' own testing platform, and the rest of the architectures were trained and validated using OpenMMLab's MMDetection toolbox~\cite{mmdetection}.
-All architectures used the given training and testing pipelines for images so as to not bias the detection results to either dataset.
-Unless stated otherwise, the initial weights during training were random and training was performed using Stochastic Gradient Descent (SGD).
-The only alteration from the initial given parameters was the number of epochs and learning rate configurations so as to ensure the convergence of each model.
-All of the architectures were trained on a single GPU.
+The YOLOv5 and YOLOv8 models were trained and tested on Ultralytics' releases~\cite{Jocher_YOLOv5_by_Ultralytics_2020,Jocher_YOLO_by_Ultralytics_2023}, and the rest of the architectures were trained and tested using OpenMMLab's MMDetection toolbox~\cite{mmdetection}.
+All architectures used the given training and testing pipelines for images to not bias the detection results to any training set.
+As MMDetection provides different configurations for the available architectures, TOOD was trained with multi-scale training, Deformable DETR used the 2-stage version with iterative box refinement, and the Faster-RCNN with a Swin Transformer backbone used multi-scale cropping.

+The Faster-RCNN, Deformable DETR, and TOOD architectures used the ResNet50 backbone with pre-trained weights trained on the COCO dataset~\cite{lin2014microsoft}, and the Faster-RCNN with a Swin Transformer backbone used pre-trained weights trained from the ImageNet-1k dataset~\cite{deng2009imagenet} for the backbone.
+All the YOLO architectures were trained with completely random weights in the backbone.
+To account for the possible decrease in performance compared to the other architectures with pre-trained weights, we performed a supplementary test comparing the performance of YOLOv8 when trained using random weights and using weights pre-trained on the COCO dataset, which the results are described in the following section.

+The YOLOv5 models were trained on an RTX 3070, the YOLOv8 and TOOD models trained on LISA and GLARE were trained on an RTX 3090, and the rest of the models were trained on two NVIDIA Tesla V100 GPUs.
+For all the architectures, we used the default hyperparameters provided, with alterations to the training batch size, initial learning rate, and the number of epochs to fit our datasets.
+We only altered the learning schedule for the Faster-RCNN with a ResNet50 backbone, where we did not have any warm-up epochs.
+For the architectures trained using MMDetection, the auto-scale-learning-rate flag was used to automatically adjust the learning rate to the batch size.
+The architecture training configurations are shown in Table~\ref{table:configs}.